gauravxshukla/frontend-practice/quizQuestions/JavascriptQuestions.md

 **Edge case:** Variables declared with `var` inside a function can shadow global variables with the same name.

 ---
-### 3. Difference between Shallow Copy and Deep Copy
+### 3. Difference between Shallow Copy and Deep Copy?
 A shallow copy creates a new object but only copies references of nested objects — not the actual nested data.

 A deep copy recursively copies all levels of the object, ensuring that every nested structure is fully cloned.

 ---
-### 4. What is the Difference Between call, apply, and bind
+### 4. What is the Difference Between call, apply, and bind?
 **.call:** Calls function with a given `this` and arguments individually.

 **.apply:** Same as call, but arguments are in an array.